UCL-ARC/green-hpc-course/episodes/carbon-awareness.md

 :::::::::::::::::::::::::::::::::::::::  challenge

-## Exercise: Demand shaping in HPC
+## Exercise: Demand shaping and temporal shifting in HPC

 A typical HPC system has a wide variety of jobs to schedule and different HPC systems have different scheduling and charging policies for jobs that run on them.
-Write down some ideas on how you could potentially modify the scheduling and charging of jobs to enable demand shaping on an HPC system?
+Write down some ideas on how you could potentially modify the scheduling and charging of jobs to enable demand shaping and/or temporal shifting on an HPC system?

 :::::::::::::::  solution